-But definitely not the case in today’s vibrant digital age when building a solid follower (and customer!) base is more than realistic.
+That might have been true in the days of Vincent Van Gogh and Johannes Vermeer, but it is certainly not the case in today’s vibrant digital age when building a solid follower base is more than realistic.

-1. Selling art on Instagram
+1. Selling AI or NFT art on Instagram

-There’s a catch though.
+There’s a catch, though.

 We’ve already covered the technical side of using Instagram for boosting sales.

 - Post high-quality images

 - Stick to your unified style or brand—find a certain filter, hashtag, language, etc. that represents you and your art

 - Write creative captions that tell a story